Sucker for romance? Match.com used scam dating profiles to trick love seekers, says FTC

 That’s according to the Federal Trade Commission, which announced today that it is suing Match Group, the owner of Match.com, Tinder, OKCupid, PlentyOfFish, and other dating sites, for allegedly using messages from scammy dating profiles to trick hundreds of thousands of people into paying for subscriptions on Match.com.

 Anyone can create a profile for free on Match.com, but to read messages from others on the website, a person must be a paid subscriber.
-The FTC said non-subscribers got queries from interested singles—sometimes messages from accounts the website believed were scammers‘—which would then often prompt them to pay for the service.
+The FTC said nonsubscribers got queries from interested singles—sometimes messages from accounts the website believed belonged to scammers—which would then often prompt them to pay for the service.

 “Consumers who considered purchasing a Match.com subscription generally were unaware that as many as 25 to 30 percent of Match.com members who register each day are using Match.com to attempt to perpetrate scams, including romance scams, phishing schemes, fraudulent advertising, and extortion scams,” the FTC said.